Yleisradio/docker-robotframework/README.md

 docker build -t docker-robotframework .
 ```

+## Publishing image
+Dockerhub eventually builds and publishes an new image after every commit to master branch.
+This is implemented using githooks.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/Yleisradio/docker-robotframework.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.